 – Smith & Raspin, Creating Market Insight (London: Wiley, 2008)

-I like to ask anyone that has already implemented a PPM solution what their answer is to this; The extent to which the transformation satisfies the need for which it was undertaken
+I like to ask anyone that has already implemented a PPM tool what their answer is to this; The extent to which the transformation satisfies the need for which it was undertaken

 There are a variety of responses but they are often saying similar things – not quite hitting the spot.

-In many cases they’ve gone back to using spreadsheets alongside their PPM solutions to plug the gaps.
+In many cases they’ve gone back to using spreadsheets alongside their PPM tool to plug the gaps.

 Part of this is because when PPM tools first emerged 10 years ago they were designed for enterprise level deployments similar to CRM and ERP.
 It was more about leveraging technology to combine data from disparate sources into one place.
 About getting organised, structured data IN to provide information – and not necessarily about what would be most useful coming OUT.

-Gartner have also managed to articulate this with their Hype Cycle methodology – a lot of organisations who are 18 months into their PPM solution journey find themselves in the Trough of Disillusionment.
+Gartner have also managed to articulate this with their Hype Cycle methodology – a lot of organisations who are 18 months into their PPM tool journey find themselves in the Trough of Disillusionment.